kklingenberg/cdp/examples/exposition/README.md

 From these things you should observe two things:
 1. [The `generator` input form](/../../#generator).
-1. [The `expose-http` step function](/../../#expose-http), used in tandem with a `jq` filter to convert events to an appropriate format.
+1. [The `expose-http` step function](/../../#expose-http), used in tandem with a `jsonnet` function to convert events to an appropriate format.

 ## Pipeline file